CHEAP TRICK

 12. Walkin' Shoes -- (Robin Zander, Mark Spiro)

 In the early '90's, Cheap Trick were finally free from their long and often troubled alliance with Epic Records.
 They were signed by Warner Bros., and were given more creative freedom to make an album the way they wanted to.
 Their first and only album on that label, Woke Up With A Monster, does sometimes sound like a return to the sound of their late-'70's heyday.
 But it isn't quite a return to form.
-The record is given lead-footed production by rock veteran Ted Templeman (who has produced everyone from Van Morrison to Van Halen); although Templeman's production works to good advantage on the harder-rocking numbers, it weighs down the ballads and mid-tempo songs.
-Although Woke Up With A Monster is not the great album it might have been, it is easily superior to most of the band's '80's albums.
+The record is given lead-footed production by rock veteran Ted Templeman (who has produced everyone from Van Morrison to Van Halen).
+Templeman's production works to good advantage on the harder-rocking numbers, but it weighs down the ballads and mid-tempo songs.
+Although Woke Up With A Monster is not the great album it might have been, it is easily superior to most of the band's '80's output.
 The title track and "Girlfriends" are among the standouts.
-The Stones-like "Ride The Pony" was probably written for Zander's solo album.
-"Cry Baby" is an intriguingly bluesy tune.
+The Stones-like "Ride The Pony" sounds like it was intended for Zander's solo album.
+"Cry Baby" is intriguingly bluesy.
 Although the band had high hopes for Woke Up With A Monster, it was an unexpected commercial failure.
 Warner Bros. soon released the band from its contract, and the album was deleted from the label's catalogue.

 Track Listing: